 I have an itch to plant some hard neck garlic (Allium sativum, Zone 3) this October.
 Like any other hardy bulbous plant (including spring tulips and other ornamental bulbs), garlic begins making roots in the fall, just as soon as it’s buried in soft, rich soil.
 In spring, it begins forming an underground head, and sends up green blades and a thick stem that will eventually carry flowers and seeds.
-But the energy already stored in the cloves planted this fall has a lot to do with the size of the garlic to be harvested next July.
-Big garlic cloves on planting day make big heads next summer.
+But the energy already stored in the garlic clove planted this fall has a lot to do with the size of the garlic to be harvested next July.
+A big garlic clove on planting day make big heads next summer.

 The converse is true, too: Planting small cloves results in small garlic heads at harvest time.
 That’s why I want to purchase heads of garlic with husky cloves.
 Those fat cloves carry the most energy to feed the plant, and I plan to provide bloodmeal or a balanced granular fertilizer (such as 10-10-10) to add more nutrients.
 I set the individual cloves four inches (10 cm) deep in moist soil, spacing them about six inches (15 cm) apart, and cover them with a three-inch (8-cm) layer of leaves.

 If I had grown garlic this year, I’d be saving the fattest cloves to plant this autumn.
 But I didn’t, and so I must rely on seed catalogues or even garlic from the supermarket.
 When sourcing garlic from supermarkets, I always look for heads grown in North America.
 A better bet is to find garlic at a farmers’ market, because it will have been grown in the region and be adaptable to my garden climate.